0mehedihasan/UrbanCart-Data-Analystics/README.md

 24. Highest Revenue Product Pairs
 25. Daily Business Performance Report

+---

 ## SQL Scripts

 All SQL queries used in this project are organized and stored in the `sql_queries/` directory.

-The repository contains SQL scripts covering:
+The repository contains separate SQL files for each business question, making the analysis easier to review and maintain.

+The SQL scripts cover:

 - Sales Performance Analysis
 - Customer Behavior Analysis